[Persian Cat Memo] I tried using the AWS free tier! Adding swap space

 I don't normally use SWAP in my AWS instance environment, so I turn it off.

-*If you use SWAP, there is no need to turn it off.
+(Note: If you do use SWAP, you don't need to turn it off.)

 [root@test-aws-harukainoue swapfile]# swapoff ./swap [root@test-aws-harukainoue swapfile]# free -m total used free shared buff/cache available Mem: 983 226 73 0 682 594 Swap: 0 0 0